-My friend’s boyfriend tried to go after his non-paying customers in court, but found it difficult to do so because he’s got no signed agreements or contracts in writing.
-And he’s not alone: many small business owners are so intimidated in hiring up lawyers (or think them to be too expensive) that they’d rather enter into agreements without anything formal written up.
+My friend’s boyfriend tried to go after his non-paying customers in court but found it difficult to do so because he’s got no signed agreements or contracts in writing.
+And he’s not alone: many small business owners are so intimidated by hiring up lawyers (or think them to be too expensive) that they’d rather enter into agreements without anything formal written up.

 If you are starting a business with a partner, be sure to have a document in writing governing the partnership.
 Include a “buy-sell” provision to address what happens to the partnership in the event of a partner’s death, divorce, disability, bankruptcy, resignation or retirement.

 When you work with customers, keep everything documented and signed especially for services contracts.
 Clarify what is expected of you, the terms of work, and the payment required.
 The last thing you want is for a customer to stiff you because all you had is a verbal agreement sealed with a handshake.
 Worse, you take the customer to court for non-payment and you still lose because there was no signed contract!

 Hire a lawyer to help you draft a comprehensive contract that meets your needs while protecting you from liability.
 Yes, lawyers can be expensive but getting their help to put in writing your contracts will save you tons of money and headaches down the road.
 Getting their help can help you focus on your business goals, and not be stalled or interrupted by disagreements with business partners, customers, employees, shareholders or tenants.
 Plus, your expense in hiring a lawyer is classified as a business expense.